 High water peaks sometime in late May or early June, depending on winter snowpack and upriver reservoir storage capacities.
 River levels drop throughout the month, and the fishing transitions to a dry fly angler’s paradise.
 The surrounding landscape is bathed in vibrant shades of green as early summer firmly settles across central Montana.

-Blanket hatches of pale morning duns (PMDs) bring pods of Missouri River trout to the surface throughout early and mid-June.
+Blanket hatches of pale morning duns (PMDs) bring pods of wild trout to the surface throughout early and mid-June.
 Nymph fishing also remains steady.

 Decreasing water flows make wading more accessible, and the river begins to crowd with anglers by late June.